IEC 60601 – Essential Performance, Safety and Risk Management

 IEC 60601 is a series of technical standards for the safety and essential performance of medical electrical equipment.
 Although if focuses primarily on electromechanical devices, it also applies to aspects of the software components.
 It is a widely recognized standard that most, if not all, medical device companies have to comply with.

 The concept of Essential Performance of a Medical Device is at the center of IEC 60601-1.
-It is intended to be one of the outputs of the Risk Management Process.
+It is intended to be one of the inputs to the Risk Management Process.

 Any function identified as Essential Performance must be maintained after the applicable tests listed in the standard.
 In practice it must be ensured in any single fault condition.